Articles

 The Believing Remnant

 The doctrine of the remnant is woven throughout Scripture.
-While the majority of mankind is unbelieving, God always preserves a small group, or a remnant, of true believers.
+While most of mankind is unbelieving, God always preserves a small group, or a remnant, of true believers.
 The remnant embodies those entering through the narrow gate.

 “Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few.”
 Matthew 7:13-14